 It’s Complicated…Family Holiday Traditions: Home or Travel?

 I love everything about the holidays — the hustle, the bustle, shopping, Christmas music, all the holiday parties.
 Even as a kid, I lived for holidays with the grandparents, aunts, uncles, and cousins.
 There was always something deliciously comforting about the chaos and the noise of our big family holiday traditions.
-Flash forward a few decades, and with 5 adult children and 8 grandchildren scattered across two states, the decision of where to host our family holiday traditions – home or travel – is, well, complicated.
+Flash forward a few decades, and with 5 adult children and 11 grandchildren scattered across three states, the decision of where to host our family holiday traditions – home or travel – is, well, complicated.

 This post may contain affiliate links from Amazon or other affiliates.
 Traveling In Heels may receive a small commission if you click on the link and purchase.
 Thank you for your support.